Resident234/php.net/pages/www.php.net_function.preg-match.php.md

 Possible bug (1):
 =============
 On one of our Linux-Servers the above example crashes PHP-execution with a C(?)
 Segmentation Fault(!).
-This seems to be a known bug (see http://bugs.php.net/bug.php?id=40909), but I don&apos;t know if it has been fixed, yet.
+This seems to be a known bug (see http://bugs.php.net/bug.php?id=40909), but I don't know if it has been fixed, yet.
 If you are looking for a work-around, the following code-snippet is what I found helpful.
 It wraps the possibly crashing preg_match call by decreasing the PCRE recursion limit in order to result in a Reg-Exp error instead of a PHP-crash.